SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab/index.md

                                                     </p>

                                                     <p>
                                                       As for adding machines to an existing lab, at the time of writing this, there’s no function available within AutomatedLab to specifically add a new VM to an existing lab.
-It’s only achievable by modifying or creating a new AutomatedLab script with the same properties (e.g. domain, address space etc) and calling&nbsp;<code>strong>Install-Lab -NoValidation/strong></code>.
+It’s only achievable by modifying or creating a new AutomatedLab script with the same properties (e.g. domain, address space etc) and calling<code>strong>Install-Lab -NoValidation/strong></code>.
                                                     </p>

                                                     <p>
-                                                      It seems more appropriate functionality to add machines to an existing lab or domain created from AutomatedLab is incoming in&nbsp;[version 6 of AutomatedLab](https://github.com/AutomatedLab/AutomatedLab/milestone/5)!
+                                                      It seems more appropriate functionality to add machines to an existing lab or domain created from AutomatedLab is incoming in[version 6 of AutomatedLab](https://github.com/AutomatedLab/AutomatedLab/milestone/5)!
                                                     </p>

                                                     <h2>